Local Group Governance

 Admin calls create_context

 API receives group_id (or auto-creates group).
-Uses node's group identity keypair if no explicit secret provided.
+Uses the node's namespace identity keypair (from the datastore) if no explicit secret provided.

 Handler signs GroupOps

-Emits a sequence: ContextRegistered → ContextVisibilitySet → optional ContextAliasSet.
+Emits a sequence: ContextRegistered → optional ContextAliasSet.
 Each is a SignedGroupOp applied locally and published via gossip.

 Local apply + OpLog